 What’s more, they don’t always go hand-in-hand: someone who is empathic might struggle with anger management.

-While IQ remains relatively stable once someone reaches adulthood, EQ can evolve over a lifetime thanks to neuroplasticity: the brain’s ability to rewire itself when new skills and behaviours are learnt.
+While IQ remains relatively stable once someone reaches adulthood, EQ can evolve over a lifetime thanks to neuroplasticity: the brain’s ability to rewire itself when new skills and behaviors are learned.
 Broadly speaking, the formation of new neural connections helps balance the rational and emotional brain, which is an integral part of how EI develops.
-When new behaviours are deliberately repeated, they become automatic and ingrained.
+When new behaviors are deliberately repeated, they become automatic and ingrained.

 10 signs that you need to improve your workplace EI and how to make it happen

-If any of the following scenarios sound familiar, you can easily boost your EI through behavioural adaptations.
+If any of the following scenarios sound familiar, you can easily boost your EI through behavioral adaptations.

-You often feel stressed out: Repressed emotions lead to psychological strain, stress and anxiety, which can have a huge impact on the body.
-As a result, stress can make us more susceptible to serious mental health issues such as depression and addictive behaviours.
-Learn to identify your emotions and determine the function that each serves in your professional and personal wellbeing.
+You often feel stressed out: Repressed emotions lead to psychological strain, stress, and anxiety, which can have a huge impact on the body.
+As a result, stress can make us more susceptible to serious mental health issues such as depression and addictive behaviors.
+Learn to identify your emotions and determine the function that each serves in your professional and personal well-being.

-You have a limited emotional vocabulary: As far as emotions are concerned, being more specific invites a deeper understanding on how best to approach a given situation.
+You have a limited emotional vocabulary: As far as emotions are concerned, being more specific invites a deeper understanding of how best to approach a given situation.
 Instead of saying that you feel “bad” in general, dig a little deeper.
-Perhaps you’re anxious about a client meeting, hesitant to ask for a deadline extension or sad that a respected colleague is leaving the company.
+Perhaps you’re anxious about a client meeting, hesitant to ask for a deadline extension, or sad that a respected colleague is leaving the company.

 You don’t know your triggers: When up against challenging individuals or situations, everyone has their emotional Achilles’ heel.
 Instead of letting emotional outbursts take over at work, try to identify strengths and weaknesses.
 Armed with that knowledge, you’ll be better equipped to avoid your workplace triggers or achieve some distance from them.

 You don’t own up to your mistakes: This one is a balancing act.
-It’s often hard to analyse the situation without overlooking your mistakes.
-But doing so means you’ll find it easier to adapt your behaviour and set yourself up for future success.
+It’s often hard to analyze the situation without overlooking your mistakes.
+But doing so means you’ll find it easier to adapt your behavior and set yourself up for future success.